 Thursday 24th October, very early

-But, back to the week’s main story, it’s looking like another day without rain.
-And therefore another one for me to carry on with what began as an autumnal clearing-back, but has now become at least as much about what comes next for the allotment.
-What the shape of its reinvented garden will be by the time next springtime arrives.
+But back to the week’s main story, it’s looking like another day without rain.
+And therefore another one for me to carry on with what began as an autumnal clearing-back, but has now become at least as much about what comes next.
+What the shape of the reinvented garden will be by next spring.
 All gardens, and this has been a significant learning for me, being temporary creations that need annual and at least partial renewals by themselves and by their gardeners.
 In this one’s case, by me.
-And for at least one of my contributions to this one’s renewal I’ve decided to extend and widen the Sunlight bed, as we call it, along the side of the allotment where two of the raised beds were until this week.5

-Easiest done, this sort of grass and earth shifting work on a dry day like this one.
+And for at least one of my contributions to this one’s renewal I’ve decided to extend and widen the Sunlight bed, as we call it, along the side of the allotment where two of the raised beds were until this week.5 Easiest done, this sort of grass and earth shifting work on a dry day like this one.
 With the ground dry but not bone dry and so easily dug.
-And mindful of the unreliable heart valve, I won’t even try to get more than the Sunlight work done this week.
-Knowing there’ll be plenty more autumn days to get next spring’s bulbs, as well as the grasses I’ve yet to order, planted into some of these newly expanded growing spaces.
+Mindful of the unreliable heart valve I won’t be even trying to get more than the Sunlight work done this week.
+Because there’ll be plenty more autumn days to get next spring’s bulbs, as well as the grasses I’ve yet to order, planted into some of these newly expanded growing spaces.

-Three medium sized clump-forming grass varieties have now been ordered from Beth Chatto Gardens.
+Three medium sized clump-forming grass varieties have just been ordered from Beth Chatto Gardens.
 Also two that Sarah and I first saw at Ness the week before last are now in the Chatto nursery’s ‘growing on’ list, to be got when they tell me they’re ready.
-All planned to add to the texture, flow and reinvention of the garden for next year, or that’s my idea.
-My own gift to next spring.
+All planned to add to the texture, flow and reinvention of the garden for next year.
+My gift to next spring.
+And with rain forecast for Friday, by late Thursday afternoon the new Sunlight side of our allotment, wider than before and stretching back to the compost bins, had been envisaged, dug out and created.

 Saturday 26th October

 In fact the Lady Chapel was popular with Saturday morning visitors too.
 So no quiet contemplating got done.
 Still, at least the intention was there.
+And now, on Sunday morning, I’m back at the allotment again.
+To record the audio version of this and end the week with this lovely autumnal picture of what’s been done.

 As well as time with Penelope Lively’s book, this has been the week of the month when I read through the latest Gramophone and Songlines magazines and add new music to some playlists I thought I’d mention.